Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step2.md

 }
 ```

-#### Platform Packaging
+### Platform Packaging

-We will use XSCT command line tool to create the Vitis DFX platform.
+Use XSCT command line tool to create the Vitis DFX platform.

-> Note: Vitis IDE support for creating Vitis DFX platforms will be added in the future.
+>**Note:** Vitis IDE support for creating Vitis DFX platforms will be added in the future.

 Create a tcl file with XSCT commands.

 ```Tcl
 # Create a platform project